narveer-rathore/cursor-memory-bank/README.md

 # cursor-memory-bank

-rules and instructions for AI agents in Cusor IDE
+This repo represents files and structure for Cursor based AI Agents.